Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Undefined content ownership

-Where retrieval-based systems are involved, information quality directly impacts output reliability.
+Where retrieval-based systems are involved, information quality can materially affect output reliability.

 Enterprise AI procurement often exposes underlying information debt.
 Addressing it is part of the transformation.